praptisharma28/miniserve-rs/README.md

 - String and &str
 - string slicing helps in keeping memory lesser as we dont need to copy the whole string, think of string as something that stores length, capacity and ptr, while &str will store length and ptr

+- the option enum:
+rust doesnot support null values, but it still want to express, using enum

+pub enum Option<T> {
+    None,
+    Some<T>
+}

+now we know how to express null values without the fear of null pointer exceptions